protolab-aldebaran/stk/README.md

 # stk
-python helpers to develop naoqi applications in python
+helpers to develop naoqi applications in python